 FELG Short Volume

-Fidelity Enhanced Large Cap Growth ETF (FELG) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $5.35B, listed on AMEX, carrying a beta of 1.15 to the broader market.
-A U. public since 2023-11-20.
+Fidelity Enhanced Large Cap Growth ETF (FELG) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $5.78B, listed on AMEX, carrying a beta of 1.17 to the broader market.
+This investment strategy focuses on American equities, aiming to build a portfolio primarily of substantial, growth-oriented companies. public since 2023-11-20.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.